For those of you who celebrate, Shana Tova!

 Hobbies and other personal pursuits took a back seat to everything else during the craziest and most challenging work year of my life.
 I’ve just recently started photographing again after feeling very unenthusiastic for many months.
 A friend recommended that even though I am working in digital, I invest in a new printer and start producing prints, since I had always enjoyed a tangible result even if I didn’t share it with anybody else.
 It’ll never be the same as the darkroom work that I enjoyed years ago, but I’m feeling good about having something that I can share other than electronically.
 And new interesting skills to learn.

 The motorcycle just sold after a very brief time on the market.
-I took advantage of an insane resale market and sold it for more than I paid two years ago!
-There’s not much point having a motorcycle in Seattle in the winter, so I can reconsider what makes sense in the Spring if I care to.
+After a few long trips the past couple of summers, I decided it was just a bit too cramped for me after more than and hour or two.
+(Oddly, I had no such problems with the Honda I had in New Zealand, despite it being a smaller bike!)
+So I took advantage of an insane resale market and sold it for more than I paid two and a half years ago.
+There’s not much point having a motorcycle in Seattle in the winter, so I can reconsider what makes sense in the Spring.
 I have found that long motorcycle trips in the US are a lot less fun than in New Zealand.
-Perhaps in the coming year, another New Zealand trip might be possible.
+Perhaps in the coming year, another New Zealand motorcycle trip might be possible.
 (Not holding my breath.)

 The cats are quite happy with this location.
 Flash is now a sprightly young 13 year old who still thinks he’s a kitten most of the time, and makes no effort to conceal his expectation that I exist to serve him.
 MishMish (Hebrew for Apricot – משמש) has come into her own after more than a year of settling in.
 She’s still a bit shy with strangers, but happy to be around me as much as she can.
 She also learned to like Jon during the month he spent here.
 She’s plumped up nicely ever since I figured out her diet and food sensitivity issues.